SpriteLink/NIPAP/docs/install-debian.rst

 The user added to the local authentication database by the installation script is merely used by the web interface to talk to the backend.

+See `config-www <config-www.rst>`_ for configuration of the web UI and how to serve it using a web server.